vidstack/vidstack.io/src/routes/docs/player/getting-started/quickstart/cdn/video.md

 ---
 title: Video Player Installation (CDN)
+description: Instructions to get your video player up and running through a CDN.
 ---

 !!!step :title=Register Element :desc=Add the following `script` tag to register the `vds-video-player` custom element.